Posts Categorised: Field

 Birds

-In AKC, after the bird lands you must wait for the judge to release you and you must not speak to your dog from the time you signal you’re ready until the judge releases you by saying your number.
-In HRC, you’re allowed to quietly speak to your dog and you can send your dog as soon as the bird hits the ground or water.
-However, you may want to wait a couple of seconds so there is no question that the bird landed before you sent your dog.
+After the bird lands you must wait for the judge to release you in an AKC test.
+In HRC, you’re allowed to send your dog as soon as the bird hits the ground or water.
+However, you should wait a couple of seconds so there’s no question the bird landed before you sent your dog.

 Marks

 Sometimes a dog will start toward a mark and stop within about 15 feet.
-In AKC, the dog can be recast because he may have been confused if he was actually sent to retrieve it.
+In AKC, the dog can be recast because he may be confused about if he was actually sent to retrieve it.
 This is different from a dog that goes to the area of the fall, fails to find the bird, and comes back to the handler.
 But in HRC you can cast your dog a maximum of two times from the line per bird.
-There isn’t a limit on how far the dog can go or how long he hunts before he comes back or is called back and cast a second time.
+There isn’t a limit on how far the dog can go or how long he hunts or is called back and cast a second time.

 Your dog must deliver all birds to hand in AKC.
 If he drops it, perhaps to shake off water, you can tell him again to fetch it.
-Sometimes you’ll have to tell him several times, but the more commands and the longer it takes, the lower his score.
+You may have to tell him several times, but the more commands, the lower his score.
 On the other hand, if he’s unwilling to release the bird he’ll be scored low in Trainability, even to the point of failing.
 In HRC, your dog must deliver to your immediate area, but not necessarily to your hand.
-If the judges don’t explain their measurement for “your immediate area” you should ask as it’s not clearly defined in the rule book.
+If the judges don’t explain their measurement for “your immediate area” you should ask as it’s not clearly defined.
 Generally, judges will allow you to take a long step to pick up the bird.

 Second series

 In AKC, the judges will confer after completing the first series.
 A dog that both judges have failed is not called back to run the second series.
-The judges will give a list of the dogs (by number) that are still passing and the marshal will advise handlers of the “callbacks.”
-In HRC, you can continue to run your dog even if you failed the first series with some exceptions (such as a gun safety violation, dog fighting, or a handler ejected for bad behavior).
+The judges will list the dogs (by number) that are passing and the marshal will advise handlers of the “callbacks.”
+In HRC, you can continue to run your dog even if you failed the first series with some exceptions.
+Exceptions include a gun safety violation, dog fighting, or a handler ejected for bad behavior.

 HRC awards five points per pass with 20 points required for the Started (“SHR”) title.
-So in essence, both AKC and HRC require four passes in Junior or Started for a title in that organization.
+In essence, both AKC and HRC require four passes in Junior or Started for a title in that organization.
 Passes from a higher level do not count toward the Junior or Started titles.

 Although the basics are similar, there are a lot of differences between Senior and Seasoned tests.